easysoft/zui/en/docs/part/javascript-contextmenu.md

 ## Passive

 `$().contextmenu(options)` is used to initialize a context menu.
-It automatically listens `contextmenu` mouse event (use `trigger` to change listened event) of the selected action，and pop out a context menu when the event is triggered.
+It automatically listens `contextmenu` mouse event (use `trigger` to change listened event) of the selected action, and pop out a context menu when the event is triggered.

 <div class="example hl-primary" id="contextMenuExample1">
 Right click this area to display the context menu.